-- Submitting inaccurate or misleading claims for services provided - Submitting claims for services not provided - Submitting claims that don't meet payer requirements (e.g. coverage for services) - Making false statements or representations to obtain payment for services or to gain participation in a program - The offer or payment of money, goods or anything of value in return for the referral of patients to a health care provider - Offering or giving something of value to patients to encourage them to use or purchase health care services
+Submitting inaccurate or misleading claims for services provided.

+Submitting claims for services not provided.

+Submitting claims that don't meet payer requirements (e.g. coverage for services).

+Making false statements or representations to obtain payment for services or to gain participation in a program.

+The offer or payment of money, goods or anything of value in return for the referral of patients to a health care provider.
-Protections Under the False Claims Act

-The federal False Claims Act protects anyone who files a lawsuit under the Act from being fired, demoted, threatened or harassedby his or her employer as a result of filing a False Claims Act lawsuit.
-Similar protections are also provided to individuals under the state False Claims Act laws adopted in Michigan.

-BILLING FOR SERVICES:
+Offering or giving something of value to patients to encourage them to use or purchase health care services.

+Antitrust matters

+Antitrust laws forbid companies from doing business in a way that gives them too much control in the marketplace.
+The purpose of these laws is to preserve competition.
+These laws could affect your dealings with patients, doctors, payers, suppliers and competitors of Henry Ford Health.
+The antitrust laws are violated if competitors agree to:

+- Fix prices or pricing methods - Allocate patients, payer contracts or regions - Boycott or refuse to do business with a payer, physician, provider or other party

+Billing for services